Global Intangible Low-Taxed Income – Simplified!

 - The amount of dividends received is reduced by any U.S. taxes paid on income inclusion (both Subpart F and GILTI).

 Section 962 requires a careful analysis!
 On the surface, it may look like an attractive option that may not live up to the expectation.

 Future of GILTI under Biden’s tax plan

-President Biden has vowed to increase the corporate tax rates to 28% and removing the 50% deduction of GILTI income for the corporate taxpayers.
+President Biden has vowed to increase the corporate tax rates to 28% and remove the 50% deduction of GILTI income for corporate taxpayers.
 Moreover, at individual levels, Biden’s tax plan intends to revert the highest income tax rate to 39.6% (currently 37%).

 - A corporate tax rate increase can raise the threshold for the high-tax exclusion.
 The current threshold is 18.9% at a 21% current US corporate tax rate, an increase to 28% will result in a 25.2% threshold of HTE.
 This can cause more CCPCs to be not eligible to take advantage of HTE.

 - Removal of the 50% deduction on GILTI income inclusion will make US corporate shareholders revisit their tax planning.

 - Personal tax rates increase can result in higher tax liability on GILTI income.

 GILTI inclusion is not an option, it’s a requirement!
 If US persons own the Canadian corporations (or other controlled foreign corporations in other countries) they are subject to GILTI rules.
 GILTI calculations and tax preparation costs sometimes run high for small businesses.
 There are a couple of ways where US shareholders of Canadian corporations can optimize their income taxes: